lalanne/JSBench/README.md

 # JSBench
-The idea is to create a sandbox where to test java script constructions
+The idea is to create a sandbox where to test performance of java script constructions